 If the device or file is not present you will get an error message and be returned to BASIC.
-EXAMPLE file into memory:

-: Assume that you have a disk program file named TEST that is 258 bytes long, the first two bytes of which are OOCA.
-To read this
+EXAMPLE : Assume that you have a disk program file named TEST that is 258 bytes long, the first two bytes of which are ØØCA.
+To read this file into memory:

-COMMAND: L "TEST", Ø8 (RETURN) : The program named TEST which is on the diskette in the disk unit is loaded into memory from CAGO to CBØØ inclusively.
+COMMAND: L "TEST", Ø8 (RETURN)

+RESULT : The program named TEST which is on the diskette in the disk unit is loaded into memory from CA00 to CB00 inclusively.